SuperblocksHQ/superblocks-lab/.github/ISSUE_TEMPLATE/bug_report.md

 Describe what are you actually expecting to happen

 ## Actual result
-Describe what is it actually happening in your case
+Describe what is actually happening in your case

 ## Reproducible
-Describe how many times (in %) is the bug appearing (ex.
+Describe aproximately how many times (in %) is the bug appearing (ex.
 100%)